 Step 2: Decide together as a team what you’ll do each week

 We’ve written in depth about why you should manage your time by the week, but one benefit we forgot to mention is that it’s the perfect antidote for micromanagement.

 A week is a time frame that’s easy to grasp; you can easily evaluate what you can achieve in one week and what you can’t.
 This is a game changer when it comes to managing a team, because it gives people a realistic timeframe to stick by and gives them the chance to deliver on what they promised.

 You can discuss the weekly tasks together as a team to ensure that they’re aligned with the bigger picture, and it helps people feel that they’re being guided without being nagged to death.

 That’s one reason we’re obsessed with the team weekly task board: it’s such a simple but incredibly powerful way to get everyone aligned, and it gives a great overview of what everyone’s working on on both a micro and macro level.
 It’s basically a reformed micromanager’s dream come true.

 Step 3: Focus on the metrics

-We’re relentless about measuring the performance of just about everything (Meet the Big Brains Behind Our BI Tool BigBrain) not just because it’s critical to our business, but because it liberates us from the chains of micromanagement.
+We’re relentless about measuring the performance of just about everything, not just because it’s critical to our business, but because it liberates us from the chains of micromanagement.
 Since we’re all clear on what the high level goals are, everyone is free to experiment and try new things on their own—as long as they can measure the results.
 The data is always our “responsible adult,” giving us the verdict on if our efforts were fruitful or not.